Hedge Funds and Funds of Hedge Funds

 It is very important to investigate any hedge fund that you might be interested in, for there is a great deal of fraud because of the lack of legal control and transparency.
 Some hedge funds have used Ponzi schemes, whereby early investors were paid with money invested by later investors to increase the number of investors and the money invested, but that was later stolen.
 Or false account statements may be issued to investors in the hopes of getting the investment and then stealing it.

-- Read a fund's prospectus or offering memorandum and related materials.
-Make sure you understand the level of risk involved in the fund's investment strategies and ensure that they are suitable to your personal investing goals, time horizons, and risk tolerance.
-As with any investment, the higher the potential returns, the higher the risks you must assume.
+- Read a fund's prospectus or offering memorandum and related materials. to ensure you understand the level of risk involved in the fund's investment strategies and to ensure they are suitable to your personal investing goals, time horizons, and risk tolerance.
+As with any investment, the higher the potential returns, the higher the assumed risks.

 - Understand how a fund's assets are valued.
 Funds of hedge funds and hedge funds may invest in highly illiquid securities that may be difficult to value.
 Moreover, many hedge funds give themselves significant discretion in valuing securities.
-You should understand a fund's valuation process and know the extent to which a fund's securities are valued by independent sources.
+Understand a fund's valuation process and know the extent to which a fund's securities are valued by independent sources.

 - Ask questions about fees.
 Fees impact your return on investment.
 Hedge funds typically charge an asset management fee of 1-2% of assets, plus a performance fee of 20% of a hedge fund's profits.
 A performance fee could motivate a hedge fund manager to take greater risks in the hope of generating a larger return.
 Funds of hedge funds typically charge a fee for managing your assets, and some may also include a performance fee based on profits.
 These fees are charged in addition to any fees paid to the underlying hedge funds.

 - Don't be afraid to ask questions.
 You are entrusting your money to someone else.
-You should know where your money is going, who is managing it, how it is being invested, how you can get it back, what protections are placed on your investment and what your rights are as an investor.
+Know where your money is going, who is managing it, how it is being invested, how you can get it back, what protections are placed on your investment and what your rights are as an investor.

 Rating Hedge Funds